 Buying a newly built house can be pretty special.
 Consider some of the advantages you can expect when you move into a freshly built house:

-- Efficiency: Some of the most important technological breakthroughs are the ones that allow new construction to be greener than old homes.
+- Efficiency: Some of the most significant technological breakthroughs are the ones that allow new construction to be greener than old homes.
 Advanced insulation, improved windows, and more efficient HVAC systems will save you money in the long run by using less energy — and they’ll keep your carbon footprint smaller, too.

 - Builder warranties: Many builders offer warranties to guarantee their work.
 Policies vary, but some states require one to two years on a general warranty and up to 10 for structural issues and water damage.
-It’s important to do your due diligence, but a warranty can provide peace of mind.
+It’s essential to do your due diligence, but a warranty can provide peace of mind.

 The disadvantages of new construction

-With all of the advantages of new construction, it would seem like a home inspection would be a waste of time, right?
+With all the advantages of new construction, it would seem like a home inspection would be a waste of time, right?

 That’s because there are also plenty of disadvantages of new construction, too — and these are all the more harmful because they’re often hidden under the shiny veneer of that newly built house.